Managing the Menopause

 Call Reception on 01603 514195 to Book.

 Jane has been working in the field of complementary therapy for 27 years following a natural progression through bodywork and energy based practices including aromatherapy and reflexology, reiki to, shiatsu and qigong, these including Traditional Chinese Medicine (TCM).
+Jane has just been presented with the 2018 Federation of Holistic Therapists "Holistic Therapist of the Year" award

 Jane's registered nurse training helped as she already had a good understanding of the Western science that is so important when working with TCM in a Western society.
 She is now teaching 3 thriving classes in Tai chi Qigong in Norwich which provides a great way for people to continue to experience improvements in their wellbeing and support the improvements they are experiencing.